Rudd-O/zfs-fedora-installer/README.md

     optional arguments:
       -h, --help            show this help message and exit --use-prebuilt-rpms DIR
-                            also install pre-built SPL, ZFS, GRUB and other RPMs in this directory, except for debuginfo packages within the directory (default: build SPL, ZFS and GRUB RPMs, within the system)
+                            also install pre-built ZFS, GRUB and other RPMs in this directory, except for debuginfo packages within the directory (default: build ZFS and GRUB RPMs, within the system)
       --no-cleanup          if an error occurs, do not clean up temporary mounts and files